-Considered management's rationale for the recognition of overlays by considering the potential for impairment to be affected by events not captured by management's models; and
+Considered management's rationale for the recognition of overlays by considering the potential for impairment to be affected by

-Assessed management's estimate of ranges on key drivers of credit loss using sensitivity analysis.
+Wey audit matter How our audit addressed the key audit matter events not captured by management's models; and Assessed management's estimate of ranges on key drivers of credit loss using sensitivity analysis.
 As part of this work, we considered local and global external data to provide objective support.